Titanic: Passenger facilities

 The passenger facilities aboard Titanic aimed to meet the highest standards of luxury.
 According to Titanic's general arrangement plans, the ship could accommodate 833 First Class Passengers, 614 in Second Class and 1,006 in Third Class, for a total passenger capacity of 2,453.
-In addition, her capacity for crew members exceeded 900, as most documents of her original configuration have stated that her full carrying capacity for both passengers and crew was approximately 3,547.
-Her interior design was a departure from that of other passenger liners, which had typically been decorated in the rather heavy style of a manor house or an English country house.
+In addition, Titanic's capacity for crew members exceeded 900, as most documents of the original configuration have stated that the full carrying capacity for passengers and crew was approximately 3,547.
+The ship's interior design was a departure from that of other passenger liners, which had typically been decorated in the style of a manor house or an English country house.

 Titanic was laid out in a much lighter style similar to that of contemporary high-class hotels—the Ritz Hotel was a reference point—with First Class cabins finished in the Empire style.
 A variety of other decorative styles, ranging from the Renaissance to Louis XV, were used to decorate cabins and public rooms in First and Second Class areas of the ship.
-The aim was to convey an impression that the passengers were in a floating hotel rather than a ship; as one passenger recalled, on entering the ship's interior a passenger would "at once lose the feeling that we are on board ship, and seem instead to be entering the hall of some great house on shore".
+The aim was to convey an impression that the passengers were in a floating hotel rather than a ship.
+As one passenger recalled, on entering the ship's interior a passenger would "at once lose the feeling that we are on board ship, and seem instead to be entering the hall of some great house on shore".
+Cabins in First Class also contained buttons that, when pressed, would signal for a steward to come to the cabin.

-Among the more novel features available to first-class passengers was a 7 ft deep saltwater swimming pool, a gymnasium, a squash court, and a Turkish bath which comprised electric bath, steam room, cool room, massage room, and hot room.
+Among the more novel features available to first-class passengers was a 7 ft deep saltwater swimming pool, a gymnasium, a squash court, and a Victorian-style Turkish bath which comprised hot room, warm (temperate) room, cooling-room, and two shampooing (massage) rooms.
+Complementing the Turkish bath, and within the same area, was a steam room and an electric bath.
 First-class common rooms were impressive in scope and lavishly decorated.
-They included a Lounge in the style of the Palace of Versailles, an enormous Reception Room, a men's Smoking Room, and a Reading and Writing Room.
-There was an À la Carte Restaurant in the style of the Ritz Hotel which was run as a concession by the famous Italian restaurateur Gaspare Gatti.
-A Café Parisien decorated in the style of a French sidewalk café, complete with ivy-covered trellises and wicker furniture, was run as an annex to the restaurant.
+They included a lounge in the style of the Palace of Versailles, an enormous reception room, a men's smoking room, and a reading and writing room.
+There was an à la carte restaurant in the style of the Ritz Hotel which was run as a concession by the famous Italian restaurateur Gaspare Gatti.
+A Café Parisien decorated in the style of a French pavement café, complete with ivy-covered trellises and wicker furniture, was run as an annex to the restaurant.
 For an extra cost, first-class passengers could enjoy the finest French haute cuisine in the most luxurious of surroundings.
-There was also a Verandah Café where tea and light refreshments were served, that offered grand views of the ocean.
-At 114 ft long by 92 ft wide, the Dining Saloon on D Deck, designed by Charles Fitzroy Doll, was the largest room afloat and could seat almost 600 passengers at a time.
+There was also a Verandah Café where tea and light refreshments were served that offered grand views of the ocean.
+At 114 ft long by 92 ft wide, the dining saloon on D Deck, designed by Charles Fitzroy Doll, was the largest room afloat and could seat almost 600 passengers at a time.